juhaku/utoipa/README.md

 ## Examples

-Create a struct, or it could be an enum also.
+Create a struct, or it could also be an enum.
 Add `ToSchema` derive macro to it, so it can be registered as an OpenAPI schema.

 ```rust